thnthnh1/ggmakers_ui_framework/README.md

 }
 ```

+## Note

 Attach SafeArea.cs to the UI prefab that you want to show in the device safe area.
 Attach SafeAreaSimulator to UIManager game object if you want to check the safe area in Editor.